 As anti-CAA protests swell, Karnataka CM BSY says exercise restraint

-Bengaluru, Dec 20: With the anti-CAA protests having claimed two lives in Karnataka, Chief Minister B S Yediyurappa on Friday appealed to people to stay away from 'vested interests' indulging in rumour mongering and assured his government's commitment to protect the rights of all citizens.
+Bengaluru, Dec 20: With the anti-CAA protests having claimed two lives in Karnataka, Chief Minister B S Yediyurappa on Friday appealed to people to stay away from 'vested interests' indulging in rumour mongering and assured his government's commitment to protecting the rights of all citizens.

-"In view of the protests in certain parts of the state against the enactment of Citizenship Amendment Act (CAA).
-I make this humble appeal to every citizen of Karnataka to stay away from vested interests indulging in rumor mongering and stoking the passions to disturb peace and harmony in the state," Yediyurappa said.
+"In view of the protests in certain parts of the state against the enactment of the Citizenship Amendment Act (CAA).
+I make this humble appeal to every citizen of Karnataka to stay away from vested interests indulging in rumour-mongering and stoking the passions to disturb peace and harmony in the state," Yediyurappa said.

-Clarifying that CAA will not affect the rights and privileges of any Indian citizen of any religion in anyway, he said, therefore let us not heed to ill motivated rumors and tarnish the peace-loving image of the state of Karnataka.
+Clarifying that CAA will not affect the rights and privileges of any Indian citizen of any religion in anyway, he said, therefore let us not heed to ill-motivated rumours and tarnish the peace-loving image of the state of Karnataka.
 "Let us all join together in upholding this image by maintaining peace and harmony," he added.

 The Chief Minister also assured that the government was committed to protecting the rights of every citizen without prejudice to caste, creed, community, religion or race.
 Two persons were killed in police firing on Thursday as protests against the CAA turned violent in Mangaluru.